A White Tea & Musk Inspired Aromatherapy Spray

 Essential Oil Solubilizers

-Products designed to blend essential oils with water (such as Polysorbate 20 - I must often have this in my stash for a face spray I make) help the oils mix more evenly.
+Products designed to blend essential oils with water (such as Polysorbate 20 - I most often have this in my stash for a face spray I make - I use either the Bramble Berry brand or Making Cosmetics brand) help the oils mix more evenly.

 • Follow the product directions, but typically